 The film’s music also offers solid support.
-The generic main circus theme seems to be laughing at us, but with the ‘sad’ clown mask priming us for tragedy.
 I’m told that a full lp soundtrack was issued for the film, something unusual for a horror release of this year.
+The generic circus theme behind the main titles seems to be laughing at us, but with the ‘sad’ clown mask priming us for tragedy.
 The very 1960-sounding pop song Look for a Star provides a great counterpoint to the horror.
 Its lyrics chirp about love, idealism and security, when what we’re anticipating is another gruesome killing.
 It was a radio hit, with English and American versions that sound almost identical.
 Somebody was cheated.

 Scream Factory’s Blu-ray of Circus of Horrors is the presentation this unsung classic deserves.
 Douglas Slocombe’s bright colors pop, impressing us with the dazzling angles of the spinning Elissa Caro.
 Even the wide shots of the circus tent and the various acts are attractive, with spotlights tracing patterns in the smoky air.
 The 1:77 aspect ratio looks good, with no distortion.
 I remember that the old Image laserdisc of this title was both cropped and slightly squeezed — there was no way to make it look good.

-I’m not sure I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s relatively low status in the halls of horror.
-The usual gang of experts might have had difficulty ‘explaining’ what we’re watching, when 90% of its meaning is right on the surface.
+I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s regrettable low status in the halls of horror.
+The usual gang of experts might have had difficulty mansplaining what we’re watching, when 90% of its meaning is right on the surface.
 We’re given an effective U.K. trailer, two rather gory B&W TV spots and a nice still gallery.
 John Landis’s Trailers from Hell commentary piece isn’t one of his best — he’s usually right-on insightful, but here he simply calls Circus of Horrors a bad movie!
 Gee, was John offended by its bad taste?

-I would like to know if Circus of Horrors is considered to be Anton Diffring’s best movie.
-His roles in big pictures seem mostly as aristocratic German officers, which can’t have been much of a stretch for him.
-He’s so irredeemably BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?
+I would like to know if Circus of Horrors is considered to be Anton Diffring’s best role.
+In big pictures he’s most often an aristocratic German officer, which can’t have been much of a stretch for him.
+Differing is so irredeemably, deliciously BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?